cs330-fall-2023/creative-project-cp-508712/README.md

 User management (15 points)<br>
   - register, log in, log out (10 points)
-  - best practices - passwords salted/hashed, session cookies are HTTP only (5 points)
+  - best practices - passwords salted/hashed, session cookies are HTTP only (5 points)<br>
 Upload photos of products/create new product posts that other users can see using aws s3 buckets (15 points)<br>
 Each product posting shows product name, picture, when/where it was first/last seen (5 points)<br>
 Leave comments/star reviews on products (10 points)<br>